 Hours: Wed-Thu 5pm-12am, Fri-Sat 12pm-12am

 19. Icebergs Dining Room and Bar

 You’ve likely heard of the magnificent views of the Bondi dining staple, Icebergs.
 But have you heard about the hot and cold seafood platters and other specialties on the seasonally inspired menu?
-Have you experienced the luxury and enchantment of sitting on the balcony watching the sun set over Australia’s most iconic beach while sipping on an Aperol Spritz?
-If not we recommend you rectify this fatal error in judgement and head to one of the most trendy restaurants in Sydney immediately.
+Have you experienced the luxury and enchantment of sitting on the balcony watching the sunset over Australia’s most iconic beach while sipping on an Aperol Spritz?
+If not we recommend you rectify this frankly fatal error and head to one of the best restaurants in Sydney immediately!

 Address: 1 Notts Avenue, Bondi Beach NSW 2026

 Hours: Mon 12pm-12am, Wed-Sat 12pm-12am, Sun 12-10pm